-Slow prosecutions and non-deterrent judgments: The Argentine judicial system is formal and heavy on written submissions, which means that the process of administering justice is time-consuming.
-Perhaps even more frustrating, very few criminal cases that reach final sentencing, and most copyright infringement cases close with a suspension of judgment.
-In 2011, there were no convictions but courts issued 142 suspensions of judgment.
+Slow Prosecutions and Non-deterrent Judgments: The judiciary in Argentina prioritizes crimes of safety and personal security over intellectual property crimes, and simply lacks the resources to do otherwise.
+Making matters worse, the Argentine judicial system is formal and heavy on written submissions, which means that the process of administering justice is time-consuming.
+Very few criminal cases reach final sentencing, and most copyright infringement cases close with a suspension of judgment.
 This problem can also be attributed to the lack of human resources and poor infrastructure in the courts.
 But clearly, there is a lack of will by both prosecutors and judges to push these cases through.
+Criminal sanctions are mere formalities; copyright crimes in Argentina do not carry a threat of jail sentences on any practical level.

-Delays and weak damages in civil infringement cases: The business software industry continues to rely on civil enforcement in Argentina, given the systemic problems with criminal enforcement.
-Even so, there remain problems in some provincial judicial jurisdictions, where there are procedural delays in obtaining and conducting civil searches in business software piracy cases.
-Civil actions are also weakened by the unavailability of deterrent civil damages; this important problem could be corrected if Argentina were to introduce an effective statutory damages system.
+Delays and Weak Damages in Civil Infringement Cases: The software industry continues to rely on civil enforcement in Argentina, given the systemic problems with criminal enforcement.
+Even so, there remain problems in some provincial judicial jurisdictions, where there are procedural delays in obtaining and conducting civil searches in software piracy cases.
+Civil actions are also weakened by the lack of deterrent civil damages; this important problem could be corrected if Argentina were to introduce an effective statutory damages system.

-Border enforcement: The Argentina Customs Code currently provides for ex officio actions.
+Border Enforcement: The Argentina Customs Code currently provides for ex officio actions.
 Customs authorities have a good understanding of the damage that piracy causes, not only to the owners of intellectual property rights, but also to the State itself, since pirate products evade taxes and do not generate legitimate employment.
-For about four years the Argentina Customs, has implemented a forum aimed to IP right holders to generate a communication space, but at present, the forum has become a formal meeting instead of an active organism to act against piracy.
 Given the extent of the piracy and counterfeiting problems in the tri-border area, Argentina should forge a working plan with Brazilian and Paraguayan customs officials to inspect goods in-transit for potential pirate product.
+A working plan and continued training to include emphasis on technology and circumvention device issues would help identify important trends and latest forms of piracy crossing Argentinian borders.